 In one chapter, we list in bullet form some of the "indicators" we believe will mark the way for greatly increased public sector precious metals involvement.
 They include:

-- Upside penetration by gold of horizontal resistance-becomes-support (HSR) levels in hundred dollar increments from $1,500 to and through $1,900.
+- Upside penetration by the gold of horizontal resistance-becomes-support (HSR) levels in hundred-dollar increments from $1,500 to and through $1,900.